isabella232/kendo-react-animation/docs/expand/index.md

 );
 ```

-### componentChildClassName
+### Decorate the Children

-To set a CSS class to the Expand children components use the `componentChildClassName` property.
-Use it to style the animated content.
+To set a CSS class to the Expand children components use the [`componentChildClassName`]({% slug api_expand_kendouiforreact %}#componentchildclassname-string) property.
+Apply it to style the animated content.

 ```html
   <style>